hyperion-project/hyperion.docs/docs/effects/Effects.md

 # Effect development
-Hyperion provides a powerful API to write your own effects, along with possible options and user interface to tune them.
+Hyperion provides a powerful framework for developing your own effects, along with options and a user interface for tuning them.

 ## Effect Files
 An effect has 3 different files.